socketio/socket.io/README.md

 		}

 	An object containing (optional) options to pass to each transport.

+- *rememberTransport*

+		true

+	A boolean indicating if the utilized transport should be remembered in a cookie.

+- *connectTimeout*

+		5000

+	The amount of miliseconds a transport has to create a connection before we consider it timed out.

+- *tryTransportsOnConnectTimeout*

+		true

+	A boolean indicating if we should try other transports when the  connectTimeout occurs.

 - *reconnect*

 		true

-  Do we need to reconnect to the server again after we are disconnected.
+	A boolean indicating if we should automatically reconnect if a connection is disconnected.

 - *reconnectionDelay*

 		500

-  We are using a exponential backoff algorithm for the reconnections.
-What is the inital delay after we are disconnected.
-Keep in mind that this value is multiplied each time after a reconnection has failed.
+	The amount of milliseconds before we try to connect to the server again.
+We are using a exponential back off algorithm for the following reconnections, on each reconnect attempt this value will get multiplied (500 > 1000 > 2000 > 4000 > 8000).

 - *maxReconnectionAttempts*

 		10

-  Howmany attempts should we make using the current transport to connect to the server?
+	The amount of attempts should we make using the current transport to connect to the server?
 After this we will do one final attempt, and re-try with all enabled transport methods before we give up.

-Properties:
+##### Properties:

 - *options*

-	The passed in options combined with the defaults
+	The passed in options combined with the defaults.

 - *connected*